zilnhoj/verify_reporting/README.md

 ```
 Replace the 'foo" with your PIWIK token

-This script uses a canonical creds folder which you will need to clone one level up from this folder
+This script uses a canonical creds folder which you will need to clone one level up from this folder.

 Follow the instructions at the [verify_config repository](https://github.com/zilnhoj/verify_config_files)

 You will need to set up access to the Google Drive api in order to push the data in the script to your spreadsheet